Why marketing project management is more important than your tech stack

 It is also referred to as the Three-Legged Stool, imagining that if one leg is bigger or smaller it will make the chair unstable and cause it to wobble.

 The back-to-basics approach emphasises how business success often comes from maintaining a balance between people, process and technology.
-At the same time, the equation is complex won’t ever remain static, a change in one element requires the other two to respond in order to maintain balance.
+At the same time, the equation is complex and won't ever remain static; a change in one element requires the other two to respond in order to maintain balance.
 How people, process and technology interact is the key to improving outcomes and driving efficiencies.

 People